 These vital research programs will help doctors, educators, psychologists, and other health professionals prescribe AllPlay programs.

-Professor Nicole Rinehart, Director Deakin Child Study Centre and AllPlay Founder
+Professor Nicole Rinehart, Director Research (Krongold) and AllPlay Founder

 Nicole Rinehart (PhD, Monash University, 2000) is an international leader in neurodevelopmental disorders and practicing clinical psychologist specialising in Autism Spectrum Disorders and ADHD.
 She has been at the forefront of international efforts to improve the diagnosis and definition of childhood disorders, with a focus on novel neuroscientific techniques.
 She has held multiple NHMRC grants in collaboration with clinical colleagues at the Royal Children’s Hospital, Murdoch Children’s Research Institute, and Howard Florey Institute.
 Her research is inspired by families and children with neurodevelopmental conditions she has worked with over two decades at Melbourne Children’s Clinic.
-In 2013, Nicole came to Deakin University to establish the Deakin Child Study Centre; and founded the AllPlay program in 2014.
+In 2015, Nicole founded the AllPlay program at Deakin University, which became part of Monash Education’s School of Educational Psychology and Counselling in 2021.
 Nicole currently serves on the Board of Directors at AMAZE (Autism Victoria).
 She has contributed to the NHMRC Clinical Practice Statement for ADHD and the revision of the Australian Therapeutic Guidelines for Developmental Disabilities.

 Dr Ana Mantilla, Director AllPlay Programs